Christian Counseling for Marriage and Family – CCOU 301

 Discussions (2)

-There are 2 Discussions to be completed in this course.
+Discussions are collaborative learning experiences.
+Therefore, there are 2 Discussions to be completed in this course.
 The student is required to post 1 thread of at least 250 words.
 The student must also post a minimum of 2 replies with each reply consisting of a minimum of 100 words.
 For each thread, the student must support his/her assertions with at least 2 sources in current APA format.
 Each reply must incorporate at least 1 source.
 Acceptable sources include peer-reviewed journal articles, course textbooks, course video presentations, and the Bible.

 Research Paper: Topic, Preliminary Research, and Rationale Assignment

 This assignment provides the student the opportunity to gain approval and feedback from the instructor in matters of content in preparation for the final research paper.
 This assignment will NOT be copied and pasted into the final paper.
+This assignment will be 2-3 pages long.

 Research Paper: Title Page, Outline, and Reference Page Assignment

 The student will submit a completed title page, outline, and reference page, which will include all required sources.
 This assignment provides the student the opportunity to gain feedback from the instructor in major areas related specifically to current APA format.
+The student will provide at least 3 main points with 2 subpoints per main point, writing 1-3 sentences per point and subpoint.

 Research Paper: Final Assignment

 The student will write an 8–10-page paper in current APA format on a developed topic supplied by the Clinton & Sibcy or Balswick & Balswick texts.
 The student will choose 1 topic that the course text addresses and augment his/her research by using at least 8 scholarly references in addition to the course textbook and the Bible.
 The first two research paper assignments are designed to choose a topic, brainstorm, gather research and formulate the Title Page and Reference Page(s) which will be used in the Final Paper.
-The last research paper assignment is the completed Research Paper written in APA formatting.
+This last research paper assignment is the completed Research Paper written in APA formatting.

 The Final Research Paper will be submitted through Turnitin.
 The paper will be composed of 8–10 pages of content not including the Title Page and Reference Page(s).